safespring/docs/content/service/known_issues.md

 There are some currently known issues in the Compute platform.
 This page describes the most common pitfalls.
 Known issues for Backup is under the [Backup FAQ page](/backup/faq).

+## Rebuild of Debian 11 breaks DHCPv6 address assignment
+This bug is described [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=991613).
+The Debian 11 image comes up just fine with IPv4 and IPv6 when creating it from the image but if one tries to rebuild the instance with the "Rebuild"-command DHCPv6 will fail to provide an IPv6 address.
+This has to do with that the instance the first time created generates a DUID which is used to calculate the last part of the IPv6 adress.
+When the instance is rebuilt another DUID is calculated which does no match the former DUID and therefore the DHCPv6 services will not provide the address.
+The solution is to save the old DUID in /var/lib/dhcp/dhclient6.ens3.leases and insert the same value into the same file after the rebuild.

 ## Snapshots in legacy platform
 Safespring has trimmed the snapshotting functionality in the legacy platform which will make them go faster.
 There is still an old bug though with the image service not renewing it's keystone token which makes operations longer than 1 hour to fail.
 With the current optimizations an image of 40 GB will take about 20 minutes so that will usually not be a problem.
 When taking snapshots in the GUI Horizon it is important though to **start the snapshot operation soon after you have logged in** since the token is generated when you login in and not when you start the snapshot job.
 If you're about to take several snapshots in a row, you should logout and then login again before taking the next snapshot.